 The Targeted Agent and Profiling Utilization Registry (TAPUR) Study is the first clinical trial conducted by the American Society of Clinical Oncology (ASCO), the world’s leading professional organization representing physicians who care for people with cancer.
 Clinical trials are research studies that involve patients.
 The TAPUR Study is a clinical trial for people with later-stage cancer, focused on whether specific targeted therapies can benefit more patients and lead to more personalized therapies.

 Who can join the TAPUR Study?

-Specifically, the TAPUR Study is a clinical trial for adults diagnosed with advanced cancer for whom:
+Specifically, the TAPUR Study is a clinical trial for adults (or children ages 12 and up for certain treatments) with advanced cancer for whom:

 standard treatment hasn’t worked,